top of page

 The proposed alterations are not considered to lead to harm to the character or significance of the Grade II Listed Building, subject to conditions.

 With the previous bed and breakfast use generating high levels of traffic, the proposed holiday let is not considered likely to lead to highways impacts to an extent that would warrant refusal.
 The use of the front of the site as a single holiday let, when combined with the retained owners accommodation to the rear, is unlikely to exceed the historic levels of traffic associated with the unrestricted B&B use.
-For the avoidance of doubt, a condition is recommended to ensure compliance with the traffic management plan submitted as part of this application.
+For the avoidance of doubt, a condition was recommended to ensure compliance with the traffic management plan submitted as part of this application.
+Wuth the attachment of said conditon the Plannig Authority concluded there was no detriemntal impact upon highways and access in the locality.

 Overall, the development is considered to comply with the NPPF (2021), Policies CS08, CS10 and CS12 of the Core Strategy (2011) and Policies DM11 and DM15 of the Site Allocations and Development Management Policies Plan (2016).